RealWorld777/PFP-Meme-Generator/README.md

 - put the firebase configuration data in src/app/config/firebase.ts (available in firebase project settings > general > your apps)
 - at the root of your firebase bucket storage, create two folders: heads & bodies
 - insert assets in their respective folders
+- make sure assets are named as *var(var number).png, where the var number will correspond to the type of head/body
+- selecting a head will show same type of body and vice versa, because of this
+- in the case of having a head asset that matches all bodies, name that asset as *varALL.png
 - in the rules section of firebase storage paste this
 ```javascript
 rules_version = '2';